Meet the team

 Chief Executive

-As Chief Executive, I'm responsible for the strategic leadership and management of the organisation.
+As Chief Executive, Mary-Alice is responsible for the strategic leadership and management of the organisation.
 This involves a wide range of duties including the exploration of new business opportunities, ensuring our social objectives remain central to the design and delivery of all our programmes and services.

-Having studied at Falmouth School of Art and at Courtauld Institute, my background and professional expertise is firmly rooted in the visual arts.
-However, I'm also passionate about theatre and poetry having spent many years working with small theatre companies, both as an actor and director.
+Having studied at Falmouth School of Art and at Courtauld Institute, her background and professional expertise is firmly rooted in the visual arts.
+However, she is also passionate about theatre and poetry having spent many years working with small theatre companies, both as an actor and director.

-In addition to my work at Creative United, I am involved in a voluntary capacity on the Board of a number of other arts organisations including Poet in the City, New Contemporaries and the Oppenheim-John Downes Memorial Trust.
+In addition to my work at Creative United, she is involved in a voluntary capacity on the Board of a number of other arts organisations including Poet in the City, New Contemporaries and the Oppenheim-John Downes Memorial Trust.

 Sarah Thirtle